Skip to content

 • Lawyering for Justice in the United States

 This course will help first-year students explore these foundational questions through interactive sessions led by experienced practitioners teaching and lawyering in the HLS clinical programs and their community partners.
-Each day, a clinical teacher working on a different social justice problem – immigration, predatory lending, human rights, criminal justice, education, housing, building a solidarity economy, and more – will share their thoughts on what it means to lawyer for justice and will lead students through discussions and exercises that offer first-hand experience on a wide range of lawyering dilemmas and approaches.
-Collectively, the sessions will cover a diverse set of lawyering techniques, including impact litigation, legislative and policy advocacy, transactional work, community lawyering, system mapping, and the representation of individuals in proceedings in unjust systems.
-The course will end with “Action Day,” a day-long showcase in which students present creative projects to the class that highlight potential legal pathways for addressing one or more contemporary justice problems.
+Each day, a clinical teacher working on a different social justice problem – immigration, predatory lending, human rights, criminal justice, education, housing, building a solidarity economy, and more – will share their thoughts on what it means to lawyer for justice and will lead students through discussions and exercises that offer first-hand experience of a wide range of lawyering dilemmas and approaches.
+Collectively, the sessions will cover a diverse set of lawyering techniques, including impact litigation, legislative and policy advocacy, transactional work, community lawyering, media advocacy, system mapping, and the representation of individuals in proceedings in unjust systems.
+The course will end in a full-day “hackathon” in which students will apply human-centered design principles to the development of strategies and tactics to address one or more contemporary justice problems.

-Faculty: Tyler Giannini, Michael Gregory, Dehlia Umunna, and Esme Caramello
+Faculty: Tyler Giannini, Michael Gregory, and Dehlia Umunna

 • Leadership Fundamentals

-Background.
-Harvard Law School graduates have a long history of leadership, drawing on the critical thinking, advocacy, and negotiation skills and technical legal knowledge they learn and practice during law school.
-This course will introduce students to the fundamentals of effective leadership and help them to explore and practice different leadership approaches and skillsets.
-The course will be highly interactive and team-based, allowing students to learn from each other as well and also to build stronger relationships among their peers.
-We will learn about leadership through various case examples and also from guest speakers who are leading change in the legal profession, both in the public and the private sector.
+Background: Harvard Law School graduates have a long history of leadership, drawing on the critical thinking, advocacy, and legal knowledge they learn at law school.
+This course introduces students to the fundamentals of effective leadership and helps them to explore and practice a variety of leadership approaches and skillsets.
+The course is highly interactive and team-based, allowing students to learn from each other and build stronger relationships among their peers.
+We learn about leadership through case studies, discussions and exercises, and also from guest speakers who are leading change in the legal profession, both in the public and the private sector.
+We also focus considerably on effective career strategies for lawyers and how to best position yourself and deal with the challenges of leadership as you progress in your career.
+We focus on the challenges that the practice of law presents to those who seek to exercise leadership, as well.

-Teaching goals of the course/who should consider this course: This course is designed for students who are interested in building a deeper understanding of leadership frameworks, practices, and tools to accelerate their ability to create impact as leaders in their respective fields.
+Teaching goals of the course/who should consider this course: This course is designed for students who are interested in building a deeper understanding of leadership frameworks, practices, and tools to accelerate their ability to create impact as leaders.
+Because the course is team based, it is important that you are able to commit to meeting with your team most afternoons during J-term to complete team-based assignments together as a team.

-Course content: We will discuss and practice applying fundamental leadership frameworks and tools, and build related professional skills, including:
+Course content: We explore a variety of fundamental leadership frameworks and tools, including:

 • Personal leadership: